ffcmarcellino/airbnb-price-prediction/README.md

 from sklearn.model_selection import train_test_split
 import missingno as msno
-from datetime import datetime as dt
+from datetime import datetime as dt import seaborn as sns from matplotlib import pyplot as plt
 ```

 Before we start fitting models into the data, it is useful to explore the dataset to detect anomalies, handle missing values and preprocess some features.